 MEDEX looks for evidence of the ability to succeed in an intense, scientific, graduate-level curriculum.
-Prerequisite courses include Human Anatomy & Physiology and basic science courses, which include chemistry, biology, microbiology, pathophysiology, genetics, etc. Each prerequisite course must be passed with a minimum B- grade (2.7 GPA) for both the master’s and bachelor’s degree options.
+Prerequisite courses include Human Anatomy & Physiology, General Biology, Microbiology, Chemistry, Statistics, and English.
+Each prerequisite course must be passed with a minimum B- grade (2.7 GPA) for both the Master’s and Bachelor’s degree options.

 Prerequisite courses must be taken as “stand-alone” courses, separate from any prior training program.
 Courses can be taken at any regionally accredited community college or university for a grade.
 This may include some college courses completed online, but applicants should check the accreditation of the online institution before registering for courses.
 All courses must appear for credit with a grade on an official college transcript.

-The required college-level English courses needed to apply to the bachelor’s option must be taken at an accredited community college or university in the United States, Australia, Canada, Ireland, New Zealand, or the United Kingdom.
+The required college-level English courses must be taken at an accredited community college or university in the United States, Australia, Canada, Ireland, New Zealand, or the United Kingdom.
 At least one of the English courses must be a basic composition course at the 100 level or higher.

 Q: How old can my prerequisite courses be?

-A: Basic science and Human Anatomy and Physiology courses should ideally be completed within the last five (5) to seven (7) years.
+A: Prerequisite courses should ideally be completed within the last five (5) to seven (7) years.
 There is no timeline for English or qualifying University of Washington courses.

 Q: What is considered an Anatomy and Physiology course?

 A: Courses that will satisfy the Anatomy and Physiology requirement must specifically focus on human anatomy and physiology.
-Courses such as those covering invertebrate zoology or mammalian A&P do not fulfill this requirement.
+Courses such as those covering invertebrate zoology, comparative anatomy, or mammalian A&P do not fulfill this requirement.

 Q: When do the prerequisite courses need to be complete?